 Medicare Part B covers ocular photodynamic therapy with verteporfin, which is a treatment for patients with macular degeneration, a vision problem associated with age.

 Medicare Part C vision benefits

-Medicare Part C (or Medicare Advantage) plans are offered by private insurers.
-All private insurers must offer at least the same or similar benefits as Original Medicare, but they may include other benefits, such as routine vision, routine dental, and Medicare prescription drug coverage.
-When routine vision benefits are available through a Medicare Part C plan, your premiums will be higher than those charged by Medicare Advantage plans that do not offer routine vision benefits.
+Medicare Part C (or Medicare Advantage) offers an alternative way to receive your Original Medicare benefits.
+Medicare Advantage plans are offered by private, Medicare-approved insurers.
+All private insurers must offer at least the same benefits as Original Medicare (except hospice care, which Medicare Part A covers), but they may include other benefits, such as routine vision, routine dental, and Medicare prescription drug coverage.
+When routine vision benefits are available through a Medicare Advantage plan, your premiums could be higher than those charged by Medicare Advantage plans that do not offer routine vision benefits.

-Some of these plans include full coverage for routine vision exams, vision correction products, and other vision care.
-Review the specific plan's vision benefits to be sure.
+Some Medicare Advantage plans include full coverage for routine vision exams, vision correction products, and other vision care.
+Review the specific Medicare Advantage plan's vision benefits to be sure.

 Medigap routine vision benefits

 Medigap plans do not include routine vision benefits.